opadalin/amp-23/README.md

 - Loose coupling
     - Chain of Responsibility, Command, Mediator, and Observer patterns, promote loose coupling between objects, making it more difficult for an attacker to exploit dependencies and gain unauthorized access to sensitive data.
 - DRY - Don't Repeat Yourself - ...
-- Immutability - immutable object are safe to share between threads and open up high data availability - an importants aspect of denial of service attacks - Builder pattern
+- Immutability - immutable object are safe to share between threads and open up high data availability - an important aspect of denial of service attacks - Builder pattern

 - The Singleton pattern can be used to ensure that only one instance of a class is created, this can be useful in managing resources that need to be shared across an application and preventing unauthorized instantiation of a class.